 This report introduces the intestinal FXR/FGF15 axis and circulating (serum) bile acids as potentially novel regulators of gut microbiota effects on bone metabolism.
-Our study findings support that minocycline-induced alterations in serum bile acids suppress osteogenesis through attenuating osteoblast/FXR signal-ing.
+Our study findings support that minocycline-induced alterations in serum bile acids suppress osteogenesis through attenuating osteoblast/FXR signaling.
 The authors recognize that bile acids can signal at several receptors expressed by osteoblasts, including FXR, G protein-coupled bile acid receptor 1, and vitamin D receptor (80, 81, 105, 106).
-Since the altered serum bile acid profile from minocycline-treated SPF mice did not affect the osteogenic potential of FXR-null osteoblasts, this implies that minocycline-induced alterations in serum bile acids, other gut microbiota metabolites may contribute to minocycline's actions impairing skeletal maturation.
+Since the altered serum bile acid profile from minocycline-treated SPF mice did not affect the osteogenic potential of FXR-null osteoblasts, this implies that minocycline-induced alterations in serum bile acids suppress osteogenesis through FXR-dependent signaling.
+The authors acknowledge that in addition to bile acids, other gut microbiota metabolites may contribute to minocycline's actions impairing skeletal maturation.
 Further research is necessary to elucidate whether other gut microbiota metabolites, such as short-chain fatty acids and/or tryptophan derivatives, play a role in minocycline's effects on skeletal metabolism.